John Coleman and Greg Kochanski

 4) Draft impact statements (according to your personal taste) for Gilbert White’s Natural History of Selborne, Milton Friedman’s Capitalism and Freedom, or Germaine Greer’s The Female Eunuch.

-3 responses to ““Impact” and the limits of storytelling”
+3 replies on ““Impact” and the limits of storytelling”

 “Telling a story” in the sense of organizing facts around a dramatic narrative arc, as opposed to a conceptual, academic text structure, raises different issues.
 The most compelling writing about science follows this form, but that doesn’t mean that it is irresponsible speculation.